 My take:

 This hasn’t happened to me, but I can see how it could be an issue if you leave the cooling insert in the freezer overnight and don’t let it temper slightly before use.
+Or if you pump a very small amount of milk and add it.
 I’d recommend doing a test run before a big trip to get the timing right.

 Some reviewers pumping 8+ oz per session found the 22oz capacity too limiting for long days.
 A few mentioned it’s best for short-term storage or moms with moderate output.